WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches current user to betty
+script that prints effective username